tywalch/electrodb/README.md

 > Examples in this section using the `StoreLocations` schema defined [above](#shopping-mall-stores) and can be directly experiment with on runkit: https://runkit.com/tywalch/electrodb-building-queries

 The methods: Get (`get`), Create (`put`), Update (`update`), and Delete (`delete`) **require* all composite attributes described in the Entities' primary `PK` and `SK`.

+### Query Method

+ElectroDB queries use DynamoDB's `query` method to find records based on your table's indexes.
+To read more about queries checkout the section [Building Queries](#building-queries)

+> _NOTE: By default, ElectroDB will paginate through all items that match your query.
+To limit the number of pages ElectroDB will query through, read more about the [Query Option](#query-options) `pages`, or use the ElectroDB [Pagination API](#page) for fine-grain pagination support._

 ### Get Method
 Provide all Table Index composite attributes in an object to the `get` method.
 In the event no record is found, a value of `null` will be returned.